Logo

 • Work scattered across disconnected silos

-• Starts in a fraction of the time of comparable Electron apps
+• Starts in a fraction of the time — Rust cold starts are near-instant

-• Ships as a small binary — no 300MB Chromium bundled inside
+• Ships as a tiny binary — no 300MB Chromium bundled inside

-• Dramatically less memory — one app instead of six, lighter too
+• Dramatically less memory — one app, Rust backend, native WebView

 • Feels native on macOS, Windows, and Linux